LearnersGuild/guide/Game_Manual/Basic_Gameplay.md

 ### Goal Selection

 The first stage of a cycle is called **goal selection**.

-During this stage, learners vote on goals from the goal library for their particular craft.
-The goal library for your craft is located in the appropriate craft repo under the [GuildCrafts][guildcrafts] organization.

-Any learner can add goals to the library, just follow the template and instructions in the goal repository.
+Goals serve as templates for projects, and live in the [goal library](http://jsdev.learnersguild.org/). _Any learner can add goals to the library, just follow the template and instructions in the goal repository._

-Each learner chooses their top two goals from the list.
-It's best to choose goals that are both _relevant_ to the skills you wish to acquire and appropriately _challenging_ given your current skill level.
+During Goal Selection each learner chooses their top two goals from the library.
+It's best to choose goals that are both _relevant_ to the skills you wish to acquire and appropriately [_challenging_](Challenge.md) given your current skill level.

 Use the `/vote` command to vote on goals.